 According to their pet policy, Alaska Airlines allows the following animal in the cabin (only one):

-Documentation: The 4 Forms You Will Need Before Arriving at the Airport
+4 Forms You May Need Before Arriving at the Airport

-Alaska Airlines pet policy requires anyone traveling with an Emotional Support Animal or Service Animal to submit a completed form, found on their website, at least 48 hrs before travel.
+Alaska Airlines pet policy requires anyone traveling with a Service Animal to submit a completed form, found on their website, at least 48 hrs before travel.
 This document includes:

 - Animal Health Advisory Form